VitorKruel102/Mu_docs/docs/robo.md

 **Parâmetros:**

-1.  **Periodo -** Período utilizado no momento do cálculo do indicador.
+1.  **PERÍODO:** Período utilizado no momento do cálculo do indicador.

 **Sintaxe:**